"Since starting the course I can't tell you how many times my children just listen to me without resistance" - A parent

 Every moment you delay, not only do you lose out, but so does the future success of your child.

-All future updates to this course are free - you are "locked-in" at the current price- but you will never pay more if you enrol today.
+All future updates to this course are free - you are "locked-in" at the current price- but you will never pay more if you enroll today.

 And there's a 30 day absolutely no questions asked full money back guarantee - if you don't get a breakthrough or don't find value, then I didn't do my job in supporting you right!
 This is my personal promise to you and your children!
 You really cannot lose!